KSCN-TV: Becoming KWHY-TV

 The Capital Cities Broadcasting Company acquired KPOL radio and television in 1966 and immediately spun off the television station to Coast stockholders, including KPOL general manager Frederick Custer and channel 22 program director Robertson Scott, for $400,000.
-The call letters were changed to KWHY-TV on August 15.
+The call sign was changed to KWHY-TV on August 15.
 On November 14, channel 22 would debut a program that would become a fixture for 35 years: an eight-hour program of stock market coverage, from the opening bell of the New York Stock Exchange to the closing bell of the Pacific Coast Stock Exchange.
 Prior to the launch of the stock market program, the station was not broadcasting during the day.
 By 1969, The Stock Market Observer, produced by Scantlin Electronics of Los Angeles, aired in four cities.
 On weeknights, channel 22 showed Spanish-language fare, and weekends included shows in Korean, Japanese and Chinese.

 Coast reached a deal to sell KWHY-TV to Zenith Electronics in 1971; channel 22 would have served as the Los Angeles-area outlet for its Phonevision pay television system.
 The sale application was dismissed the next year.